Skip to content

 How deep should the cones be inserted?
 Plus

-Can the Phase I pelvic floor training aids be actively used during pregnancy?
+Can the Pelvic Floor Trainer Phase I active be used during pregnancy?
 Plus

-Can Phase I pelvic floor training aids be actively used to counteract uterine prolapse and effectively counteract it?
+Can the Pelvic Floor Trainer Phase I active be used in case of uterine prolapse and effectively counteract it?
 Plus

 Are the materials skin-friendly?
 Plus

-What size are the individual cones?
+What is the size of the individual cones?
 Plus

 Current blog posts from the EinfachFrauSein blog

-Rückbildung der Beckenbodenmuskulatur – was, wann, wie viel?
+Rückbildung der Beckenbodenmuskulatur – was, wann, wie viel? - ELANEE Shop

 Sep 30, 20250 comments